A Select List of Our Authors

 Larrie D. Ferreiro

-Historian and author of Pulitzer Prize finalist BROTHERS AT ARMS: American Independence and the Men of France and Spain Who Saved It (Knopf) and MEASURE OF THE EARTH: The Enlightenment Expedition That Reshaped Our World (Basic).
+Historian and author of Pulitzer Prize finalist BROTHERS AT ARMS: American Independence and the Men of France and Spain Who Saved It; MEASURE OF THE EARTH: The Enlightenment Expedition That Reshaped Our World; and CHURCHILL'S AMERICAN ARSENAL: The Partnership Behind the Innovations that Won World War Two.

 Catherine Flowers